Making Dutch friends as an international: our 21 best tips

 Group-of-young-people-in-a-kitchen-for-a-cooking-class-in-the-Netherlands-with-cooking-instructor-in-the-middle

-Cooking classes are a great way to make new Dutch friends AND put your cooking skills to practice!
+Cooking classes are a great way to make new Dutch friends and learn about a new cuisine!
 Image: Depositphotos

 21. Stay positive — it’s not easy, but it’s possible